W. H. R. Rivers: Family background

-In later, expanded editions, Stammering and Stuttering begins to reflect Hunt's growing passion for anthropology exploring, exploring the nature of language usage and speech disorders in non-European peoples.
+In later, expanded editions, Stammering and Stuttering begins to reflect Hunt's growing passion for anthropology, exploring the nature of language usage and speech disorders in non-European peoples.
 In 1856, Hunt had joined the Ethnological Society of London and by 1859 he was its joint secretary.
 But many of the members disliked his attacks on the religious and humanitarian agencies represented by missionaries and the anti-slavery movement.

 As a result of the antagonism, Hunt founded the Anthropological Society and became its president.
 Nearly 60 years later, his nephew W. He.
 R. Rivers was selected for this position.
 Hunt's efforts were integral to the British Association for the Advancement of Science (BAAS) accepting anthropology in 1866 as a discipline.

 Even by Victorian standards, Hunt was a decided racist.
 His paper "On a Negro's Place in Nature", delivered before the BAAS in 1863, was met with hisses and catcalls.
 What Hunt considered "a statement of the simple facts" was thought by others to be a defence of the subjection and slavery of Africans in the Americas, and support of the belief in the plurality of human species.

 In addition to his extremist views, Hunt led the society to incur heavy debts.
 The controversies surrounding his conduct told on his health and, on 29 August 1869, Hunt died of "inflammation of the brain".
 He was survived by his widow, Henrietta Maria, and five children.

 His speech therapy practice was passed onto Hunt's brother-in-law, Henry Rivers, who had been working with him for some time.
 Rivers inherited many of Hunt's established patients, most notably The Reverend Charles L. Dodgson (better known as Lewis Carroll), who had been a regular visitor to Ore House.

 Hunt left his books to his nephew William Rivers, who refused them, thinking that they would be of no use to him.